New Star Spot

-Injecting a bit of high-class cosmopolitan dining into a sleepy little Hampshire village, let me introduce you to Table 22.
+The place injecting a bit of high-class cosmopolitan dining into a sleepy little Hampshire village.

 The village of Wickham is an absolutely adorable place.
 A conservation area, it’s full of old buildings that would enamour any international tourist with its Ye Olde English charm.